marcusoftnet/marcusoftnet.github.io/_posts/2006-11-01-excel-my-favorite-code-generator.md

 When all of this is done it's just a matter of filling the columns.
 Works like charm.

-Then i needed about 2 hours to muster the strength to run the script, but that's another story
+Then I needed about 2 hours to muster the strength to run the script, but that's another story